MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

         Display "Bust!"
     End if

-    Get stick or twist from user
+    Get valid stick or twist from user

 End conditional loop